tokuzawa/new_ryouiki2web/RonbunWakate.md

 Y. Kawazura, M. Barnes and A. A. Schekochihin, “Thermal disequilibration of ions and electrons in collisionless plasma turbulence,” Proc.
 Natl.
 Acad.
 Sci.
 USA 116, 771 (2019).

-・Y. Kawazura, A. A. Schekochihin, M. A. Barnes, J. M. TenBarge, Y. Tong, K. G. Klein, and W. Dorland, “Ion versus electron heating in compressively driven gyrokinetic turbulence,” Phys.
+Y. Kawazura, A. A. Schekochihin, M. A. Barnes, J. M. TenBarge, Y. Tong, K. G. Klein, and W. Dorland, “Ion versus electron heating in compressively driven gyrokinetic turbulence,” Phys.
 Rev. X 10, 041050 (2020).

-・Y. Kawazura and M. Barnes, “A Hybrid Gyrokinetic Ion and Isothermal Electron Fluid Code for Astrophysical Plasma,” J. Comp.
+Y. Kawazura and M. Barnes, “A Hybrid Gyrokinetic Ion and Isothermal Electron Fluid Code for Astrophysical Plasma,” J. Comp.
 Phys.
 360, 57  (2018).

 # 藤井　恵介 氏（京都大学工学研究科）